-- Students must register with the department at least one semester prior to sitting for the examination.
-The student must complete a Graduate Comprehensive Exam Form application to take to the Graduate Director, with a copy to the Chairperson of the Department of Legal Studies.
+Students must register with the department at least one semester prior to sitting for the examination.
+The student must an application to take the Graduate Comprehensive Exam Form to the Graduate Director, with a copy to the Chairperson of the Department of Legal Studies.
 This must be done no later than October 15th for the February examination and no later than May 15th for the October examination.

-- Students in the Conflict Management; Governance, Compliance, and Regulation; or Legal Management; or Intellectual Property concentrations will have at least two questions to answer from the content based courses taken in the concentration.
+Students in the Conflict Management; Governance, Compliance, and Regulation; Legal Management; or Intellectual Property concentrations will have at least two questions to answer from the content based courses taken in the concentration.

 Students who fail one comprehensive examination question will be tested on a clarifying question called a “Clarifier” Exam.
 The “Clarifier” will consist of one question in the same subject matter area as the question failed and will be graded according to the same standards as the original question.
 The department will assign an administration date for the Clarifier within thirty days of notification students of their failure on one question of the Comprehensive Exam.
 Students who intend to take a Clarifier shall contact the department within fourteen days of notification by the department of their eligibility.
 For example, if students are notified on March 28 of their failure on one question and eligibility to take a Clarifier, they must notify the department of their intent to do so by April 10.
 The department will set a date for Clarifiers by April 24 and administer the Clarifier thereafter but not later than May 22.
 Students will be eligible for only one Clarifier per examination after failing a question.
 Failure of a Clarifier shall be deemed to be a failure on that question.
 Students who have sat for fewer than three comprehensive exams may sit for a new question in the next comprehensive exam cycle.

 Comprehensive Examination Format is subject to alteration without notice.